Child Development (BS)

 Concentration in Early Childhood Teaching

-The Bachelor of Science in Child Development with a concentration in Early Childhood Teaching prepares students to teach Preschool, Transitional-Kindergarten, Kindergarten, 1st grade, 2nd grade and 3rd grade in a public-school system.
-Additional PK3 courses will be taken to complete the credential.
-Students will begin coursework for the PK3 Credential in their Senior year.
+The Bachelor of Science in Child Development with a concentration in Early Childhood Teaching prepares students to teach Preschool, Transitional-Kindergarten, Kindergarten, 1st grade, 2nd grade and 3rd grade in a public or private school system.
+Students will begin coursework for the PK3 Credential in their Senior year of their undergraduate program.
 Refer to the information on the PK3 credential (pending approval from the CCTC) on the Support Pathways tab.

 Concentration in Kinesiology